Sixth Grade Reading Comprehension Passages

 The informative piece on the U.S. Seal will help children learn how important facts are linked together as a coherent whole.
 The comprehension section provides skimming and summarizing practice.

-The comprehension exercise on this biographical passage about Roosevelt will offer grade 6 children a thorough practice in paraphrasing, identifying the central idea and justifying a statement using evidence from the text.
+This biographical piece and its questions about Roosevelt offers grade 6 children a thorough practice in paraphrasing, identifying the central idea and justifying a statement using evidence from the text.

-Children are bound to be attracted towards this 6th grade reading comprehension passage, resulting in an enhanced understanding of the force of magnetism.
-They will also understand the role of 'context setting'.
+Children are bound to be attracted towards this reading comprehension passage, resulting in an enhanced grasping of the force of magnetism.
+They also understand the role of 'context setting'.

 Even though Rosa Parks died in 2005, her legacy lives on.
 She not only alleviated the plight of many people, but provided them with an equal life.
 Questions are listing Rosa's accomplishments and more.